 More about this implementation partner

-HDI TH!NX is a Berlin-based IIoT and blockchain solutions provider that collaborates with the industry to develop innovative services and business models.
-The scope of HDI TH!NX is to develop digitally enhanced and digitally disruptive products, services and business models related to industrial insurance.
-HDI TH!NX is a start-up with the financial stability of a global industrial insurance company.
+PROTH!NX is a Berlin-based manufacturer of IIoT and blockchain solutions that develops innovative services and business models together with the industry.
+The scope of PROTH!NX is the development of digitally enhanced and digitally disruptive products, services and business models related to industrial insurance.
+PROTH!NX is a start-up with the financial stability of a global industrial insurance company.
 Our clients range from hidden champions to international companies in all industries.
 The mission is to develop technology-driven solutions to protect and enable business models.

 Contact us now | Find pilot projects | Apply use cases